act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 ## Assumptions

-That if a transcript is present it is [included in the accessibility tree][].
+This rule assumes that if a transcript is present it is [included in the accessibility tree][].

 ## Accessibility Support